-By this point, I don’t think it’s necessary to explain what piracy is.
-Trying to obtain paid programs and content for free is almost as old as computing itself.
+At this point, I don’t think it’s necessary to explain what piracy is.
+Trying to get paid programs and content for free is something almost as old as computing itself.
 Mobile devices, tablets, and phones, of course, are no exception.

-However, installing a program from an unknown source puts us at risk of installing malware on our device.
-In recent months, the number of vulnerabilities in mobile devices, especially for Android, has increased significantly.
-Although a significant portion of malware comes from official market applications, it is logical that installing pirate applications poses an even greater risk of infecting our device.
+However, when we install a program from an unknown source, we risk installing malware on our device.
+In recent months, the number of vulnerabilities in mobile devices, especially for Android, has increased considerably.
+Although a significant portion of malware comes from applications on the official market itself, logically, by installing pirated applications we run an even greater risk of infecting our device.

-Therefore, it is important to have reliable websites when downloading applications.
-This does not guarantee the absence of malware, but at least we reduce the risk considerably.
-It is also desirable that they have the usual features sought by users in download pages, such as having a large number of applications, being organized by categories, or implementing a search function.
+Therefore, it is important to have trusted websites when downloading applications.
+This does not guarantee the absence of malware, but at least we considerably reduce the risk.
+Furthermore, it is desirable that they have the usual features users look for in download sites, such as having a large number of applications, being organized by categories, or implementing a search function.

-Here are a couple of reference pages from which to download applications for mobile devices.
+Below, I leave you a couple of reference websites from where you can download applications for mobile devices.

 Mobilism

-It is a very active page, with a large number of users and daily contributions.
-In addition, you can read comments from other users before downloading an application and verify that it works correctly.
+It is a very active site, with a large number of users and daily contributions.
+Additionally, you can read comments from other users before downloading an application and check that it works correctly.
 If it can be downloaded, it’s on Mobilism.

 Mobilism is available at this link.